dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 Once message routing receives a block of messages – recall that a block comprises both ingress messages submitted by users and XNet messages sent by canisters on other subnets, the messages are extracted from the block and each message is placed into the input queue of its target canister.
 This process is called *induction* and all the queues are collectively referred to as *induction pool*.
-After induction, the execution layer--the topmost layer of the core IC protocol stack--is triggered to deterministically *schedule* messages in the induction pool for execution and executing them.
+After induction, the execution layer – the topmost layer of the core IC protocol stack – is triggered to deterministically *schedule* messages in the induction pool for execution and executing them.
 The actual execution of messaging happens inside a sandbox, which can be thought of as a virtual machine responsible for the execution of canister messages.
 Message routing and execution modify the subnet state in a deterministic way, i.e., the state of the node is changed in the same way on every (honest) node of the subnet, which is crucial for achieving the replicated state machine properties of a subnet.
 The execution of a message can write to memory pages of the canister the message is executed on.